ajitagupta/relax/README.md

 ## 4) Saying No

 People prefer to spend their time with friends who are calm, relaxed and stress-free.
 Thus, don't overcommit and underdeliver!
-Don't let (unrealistic) deadlines stress you out or make your nervous!
+Don't let (unrealistic) deadlines stress you out or make you nervous!
 Stress breeds anxiety, self-doubt and low self-esteem.
 Just say no and move on.

 ## 5) Don't overplan